Making Photos POP!

 Where do you want the viewer to focus their attention – the hedge in the foreground, the man in the middle, or the trees in the distant background?
 Many professional photographers use selective focus to control the viewer’s attention.

 The apertures, called f-stops, are fractions.
-For example, the f-stop ƒ/4 is ¼ (one-fourth) what one-fourth of is a little beyond the scope of this article.
+For example, the f-stop ƒ/4 is ¼ (one-fourth) of what one-fourth is, which is a little beyond the scope of this article.
 Let’s say that an f-stop is a fraction, ok? (ƒ/4 = 1/4th f8 = 1/8th).
-Typically these numbers are on the lens, 2.8, 4, 5.6, 8, 11, 16, 22, and so on.
+Typically, these numbers are on the lens: 2.8, 4, 5.6, 8, 11, 16, 22, and so on.

 Remember these are fractions: 1/2.8, 1/4, 1/5.6, 1/8, 1/11, 1/16, and 1/22.
 It compares how much light each number lets through the lens.
-Therefore 1/5.6 allows more light through the lens than 1/22.
+Therefore, 1/5.6 allows more light through the lens than 1/22.

 Today’s digital cameras allow the photographer to vary the aperture, preview the results, and then decide its effectiveness.